aholub/type/README.txt

 	any command-line arguments, the script works as if you had double clicked on the app icon: it inserts the clipboard contents.

+USING A KEYBOARD SHORTCUT
+	copy Type.workflow (it's a folder) to ~/Library/Services

+	That will let you run type from any application's <AppName>->Services menu.
+To assign a keyboard shortcut, go into

+	System Preferences->Keyboard->Shortcuts->Services

+	and scroll down to find Type (it will be at or close to the bottom of the list).
+Click on the box on the right of the line and type the shortcut key you want to use.
+Try not to conflict with another shortcut (I use Ctrl-Cmd-<space>).

+	You can set up Type and a shortcut key on a mac-on-mac Parallels VM, and text you copy from the host will be pasted into an application running on the VM (provided that the VM has the focus) when you hit your shortcut key.
+That's particularly handy when the application is maximized in the VM.

 XCODE ISSUES
 	Annoyingly, XCode feels compelled to screw around with your formatting as you type, and there's no way to completely disable